-Package designs approved under the 1985, 1985 (As Amended 1990), 1996 Edition, 1996 Edition (Revised), 1996 (As Amended 2003), 2005, 2009 and 2012 Editions of these Regulations
+Packages approved under the 1973, 1973 (As Amended), 1985 and 1985 (As Amended 1990) Editions of these Regulations

-- 820. Packages requiring competent authority approval of the design shall meet this edition of these Regulations in full except that: - (a) Packagings that were manufactured to a package design approved by the competent authority under the provisions of 1985 or 1985 (As Amended 1990) Editions of these Regulations may continue to be used provided that all of the following conditions are met: - (i) The package design is subject to multilateral approval. - (ii) The applicable requirements of para.
-306 of this edition of these Regulations are applied. - (iii) The activity limits and classification in Section IV of this edition of these Regulations are applied. - (iv) The Requirements and controls for transport in Section V of this edition of these Regulations are applied. - (v) For a package containing fissile material and transported by air, the requirement of para.
-683 is met. - (b) Packagings that were manufactured to a package design approved by the competent authority under the provisions of the 1996 Edition, 1996 Edition (Revised), 1996 (As Amended 2003), 2005, 2009 and 2012 Editions of these Regulations may continue to be used provided that all of the following conditions are met: - (i) The package design is subject to multilateral approval after 31 December 2025. - (ii) The applicable requirements of para.
-306 of this edition of the Regulations are applied. - (iii) The activity limits and material restrictions of Section IV of this edition of these Regulations are applied. - (iv) The requirements and controls for transport in Section V of this edition of these Regulations are applied. - 821.
-No new manufacture of packagings to a package design meeting the provisions of the 1985 and 1985 (As Amended 1990) Editions of these Regulations shall be permitted to commence.
+- 820. Packages requiring competent authority approval of the design shall meet this Edition of these Regulations in full unless the following conditions are met: - (a) The packagings were manufactured to a package design approved by the competent authority under the provisions of the 1973 or 1973 (As Amended) or the 1985 or 1985 (As Amended 1990) Editions of these Regulations. - (b) The package design is subject to multilateral approval. - (c) The applicable requirements of para.
+306 of this Edition of these Regulations are applied. - (d) The activity limits and classification in Section IV of this Edition of these Regulations are applied. - (e) The requirements and controls for transport in Section V of this Edition of these Regulations are applied. - (f) For a package containing fissile material and transported by air, the requirement of para.
+683 is met. - (g) For packages that meet the requirements of the 1973 or 1973 (As Amended) Editions of these Regulations: - (i) The packages retain sufficient shielding to ensure that the radiation level at 1 m from the surface of the package would not exceed 10 mSv/h in the accident conditions of transport defined in the 1973 Revised or 1973 Revised (As Amended) Editions of these Regulations with the maximum radioactive contents which the package is authorized to contain. - (ii) The packages do not utilize continuous venting. - (iii) A serial number in accordance with the provision of para.
+535 is assigned to and marked on the outside of each packaging. - 821.
+No new manufacture of packagings to a package design meeting the provisions of the 1973, 1973 (As Amended), 1985 and 1985 (As Amended 1990) Editions of these Regulations shall be permitted to commence.